tfkhim/koritsu/docs/development_guidelines.md

 ## Quality

 - Write tests for new code
-  - Prefer integration style test
+  - Prefer integration style test in `tests`
   - For code that can not be tested with an integration test you should write a unit test in the module instead
 - After changing the codebase always execute the following quality assurance